dat17v1/18_Arrays_ForLoop/Materialer/Arrays.md

 ====

-1. Create an Array of Integers.
+1. Create an Array of int.
 The Array should have the length of 10
     * Add numbers to the array and print it all to the console
 1. Create an Array of Strings.
 The Array should have the length of 10
     * Add Names to the array and print it all to the console